RicardoMonteiroSimoes/TransferGrid/README.md

 ## Usage

-Here is an example of a Classn where this is used:
+Here is an example of a Class where this is used:

 ```
 public class TCPIn extends LogicBlock {